Facebook Advertising 101: The Complete Beginner Guide

 While social media platforms can come and go in an instant (R.I.P.
 Vine), Facebook has remained at the forefront, pushing the boundaries of what's possible and keeping its audience on the platform.

-As we look to the future, two key technologies are set to redefine Facebook Ads: Artificial Intelligence (AI) and Augmented/Virtual Reality (VR).
+As we look to the future, two key technologies are set to redefine Facebook paid advertising: Artificial Intelligence (AI) and Augmented/Virtual Reality (VR).

 But where AI brings depth, VR and AR promise to expand on what we know and love about ads in the first place.
 These technologies are set to elevate the advertising experience from mere viewing to immersive interaction.